Followup to this post can be found here

 The editor and admin interface

 Casper is the default theme shipped with ghost.
-It is not only aesthetically pleasing, the documentation of the theme is excellent.
+It is not only aesthetically pleasing, but the documentation of the theme is also excellent.

 I am particularly impressed when I come across a product that is documented really well, well enough to onboard a new user to get started painlessly.
 This shows that the maintainers are not only competent, but they also care about creating products that people can actually understand and use alongside the website.

 Another important aspect of running a personal blog is SEO.
 Ghost allows us to add custom post SEO metadata for search engines and facebook and twitter.

 As awesome as the writing experience Ghost brings, it isn't without drawbacks.
 While the ghost experience from the perspective of a general user is extremely pleasant, certain options such as adjusting image size and serving scaled images are not quite apparent at first.

 For the former, ghost automatically optimises images via lossless compression.